2019 PSAT Information

 Juniors are strongly encouraged to take the PSAT/National Merit Scholarship Qualifying Test.
 Juniors whose Selection Index scores are high and who meet all requirements for participating in National Merit Scholarship programs will be considered for recognition and scholarships.

 Where: Student room assignments are posted here and throughout the building.
-Students should locate their assigned testing locations prior to the morning of October 11th.
+Students will go to their assigned testing locations on October 9th to complete pre-administration.

 Accommodations: Students needing testing accommodations for the official PSAT must have prior approval by the College Board in order to receive them.
 Information about receiving testing accommodations is available on the College Board website by visiting www.collegeboard.org/students-with-disabilities.
 Counselors are available to answer questions and help families understand the College Board application process for testing accommodations.
 Students who have already been approved for accommodations on other College Board exams (AP, SAT, etc.) do not need to re-apply.